 Kangaroo Island Accommodation

 Camping on Kangaroo Island: We traveled budget and camped all the way.
-Our first night upon arrival was at the Kangaroo Island Shores Penneshaw Camping, just outside the Kangaroo Island ferry terminal.
+Upon arrival, our first night was at the Kangaroo Island Shores Penneshaw Camping, just outside the Kangaroo Island ferry terminal.
 The location was perfect since we arrived late, allowing us to set the camp quickly.
-Our campsite was located on the hills nearby the terminal and offered fantastic views of the ocean.
+Our campsite was located on the hills near the terminal and offered fantastic views of the ocean.
 We remained the only ones at the campground, and as we set our tent, a local came to welcome us.
-A furry, jumping and interested local… A Kangaroo stood right there, a few steps away from us!
+A furry, jumping, and interested local… A Kangaroo stood right there, a few steps away from us!
 We could not believe our eyes.
 We just arrived and already lucky to see Australia’s iconic animal.
 Our Kangaroo Island stay was already perfect!

-We then camped in the Flinders Chase National Park which allowed us to get access to the park and go to wildlife night walks.
+We then camped in the Flinders Chase National Park, which allowed us to access the park and go on wildlife night walks.

 The island offered several camp options and gave us a great feel for the environment.
-Note camping and campfires were only permitted at designated sites on Kangaroo Island though no wood fires were not authorized in any of the National or Conservation Parks.
-Use gas and liquid fuel stoves are allowed, however, do check each park and site for individual guidelines and permit requirements.
+Note camping and campfires were only permitted at designated sites on Kangaroo Island though no wood fires were not authorized in any National or Conservation Parks.
+Use gas and liquid fuel stoves are allowed; however, check each park and site for individual guidelines and permit requirements.

 Kangaroo Island Places to Stay also include a wide variety of accommodations.
 Choose between luxury kangaroo island hotels, quaint beachside cottages, cozy bed and breakfasts, budget caravan parks, eco-lodges, and rustic lighthouse keeper shacks.
 Where to stay on Kangaroo Island solely depends on what you want to explore, which in turn will impact how long to spend on Kangaroo Island.